RaniaMidaoui/KazaaShare/README.md

 # KazaaShare
-A file sharing application for Windows and Linux users based on the KaZaA protocol.
+A distributed file sharing application for Windows and Linux users based on the KaZaA protocol.